memberships are now available

 Hyperbaric oxygen therapy is a powerful tool in supporting recovery from brain trauma by delivering oxygen to damaged brain tissue, reducing swelling, and inducing tissue healing.

-Muscle Trauma and hyperbaric
+Muscle Trauma

 What is Muscle trauma?
 Muscle trauma is an injury or damage to muscle tissue, typically caused by physical stress, strain, or direct impact.
 It can range from mild soreness to severe tears or internal bleeding.